9518032/Darcula-phishing-CVV-Logs/README.md

 ## How to use
 You need to prepare an Ubuntu 22.04 1H1G server and then build the system

-We have any template for any country you need .[Contact us](https://t.me/cvvdb)
+We have any template for any country you need .[Contact us 联系我们](https://t.me/cvvdb)

 # Why Phishing Simulations?